 The Trustees of the John Horniman’s Children’s Trust usually meet in May and November.
-Please ensure your application is with the Secretary by the 30th April for consideration at our May meeting and 1st October for our November meeting.
+Please ensure your application is with the Secretary by the published deadlines for consideration at our May and November meetings.

 All applicants will be informed of the final decision of the Trustees.